nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 ### Config Context Schemas

-Detailed information on [config context schema](../models/extras/gitrepository.md#configuration-context-schemas) in Git Repositories.
+Detailed information on [config context schemas](../models/extras/gitrepository.md#configuration-context-schemas) in Git Repositories.

 Config context schemas are used to enforce data validation on config contexts.
-These schema are managed via the config [context schema model](../models/extras/configcontextschema.md) and are optionally linked to config context instances, in addition to devices and virtual machines for the purpose of validating their local context data.
+These schema are managed via the [config context schema model](../models/extras/configcontextschema.md) and are optionally linked to config context instances, in addition to devices and virtual machines for the purpose of validating their local context data.

 ```no-highlight
 ▶ tree config_contexts